szenatti/sql-server-and-ssis-performance/README.md

 # Introduction

-This documents provides guidance and start point to review performance issue between SQL Environments (On-premises or Azure IaaS servers).
+This documents provides guidance and start point to review performance issue between SQL Environments, such as On-premises and Azure IaaS servers.

 > This document does not cover Azure SQL (PaaS).